Frame an old mirror with barnwood

 The barnwood framed mirror turned out amazing.
 And couldn’t have been simpler to do!

-Here’s how I did it!
+Here’s how I did it:

-a tall cheap mirror
+a tall and skinny price efficient mirror

 Top coat to protect chippy wood – I used Fusion Mineral Paint’s Tough Coat HERE